Yul Anderson: Musical creations

 During the 1980s, Anderson went to Europe and took the initiative to establish a "Multi-Cultural Entertainment Circuit" inside Amnesty International while living in Florence, Italy.
 His idea has grown to host acts such as Bruce Springsteen, Tracy Chapman, U2, Sting and more.
 The first project was carried through by Yul Anderson, who via a very close coordinating working relationship with the organization's British Press Chief Richard Reoch, organized a long roll of successful benefit concerts in different European countries including extensive tours of Spain, France, Italy, Switzerland and Germany.

 Anderson lived in Denmark from 1983.
 He played piano on the streets promoting his concerts performed in the most prestigious concert halls.
 He also became the first artist to perform live piano concerts in European Planetariums, beginning with a row of concerts in Tycho Brahe in Denmark and in Cosmonova in Sweden.

-In 2002 John Malkovich used Anderson's solo piano version of Bob Dylan’s "All Along The Watchtower" in his directorial debut movie "The Dancer Upstairs" featuring Oscar winner Javier Bardem.
+In 2002 John Malkovich used Anderson's solo piano version of Bob Dylan's "All Along the Watchtower" in his directorial debut movie The Dancer Upstairs featuring Oscar winner Javier Bardem.

 In 2005 Anderson was nominated to the Nobel Peace Prize for his commitment and contribution to peace projects throughout the years.

-In his music Anderson blended influences from Jimi Hendrix and Bob Dylan to Johann Sebastian Bach; during his performances he interpreted these influences as well as his own songs.
+In his music Anderson blended influences from Hendrix and Dylan to Bach; during his performances he interpreted these influences as well as his own songs.

 During his lifetime he was the inventor of the HaloSurround Circular Headphone.

 He died in Sacramento, California, on November 21, 2021, at the age of 63.